Murzchnvok/dotfiles/README.md

-# bspwm dotfiles
+# My dotfiles

-My personal bspwm dotfiles, for now I'm using the Material theme.
+My personal dotfiles, using Dracula because the dark side is comfortable.

 ## I keep everything separate, here's my collection of themes and wallpapers